 Festival Submission Guidelines

 Please note: Submissions for the 2022 Festival are now closed.

-We care about introducing our audiences to poets they may not have heard of and offering poets the opportunity to reach a wider audience.
+We care about introducing our audiences to poets they may not be familiar with and offering poets the opportunity to reach a wider audience.
 One of the many ways we find Festival Poets is through open submissions.

-Every submission received by October 15, 2019 will be reviewed by all three poets on our anonymous panel.
-If you wish to be considered for the 2020 Dodge Poetry Festival, please read our Submissions FAQ and follow all guidelines when submitting.
+Every submission received by October 15, 2021 will be reviewed by all three poets on our anonymous panel.
+If you wish to be considered for the 2022 Dodge Poetry Festival, please read our Submissions FAQ and follow all guidelines when submitting.

-|Audio or Video Recording (1-3 recordings, audio and/or video)||Since we are curating a live event, audio and/or video recordings are an important piece of your application.
+|Audio or Video (1-3 recordings, audio and/or video)||Since we are curating a live event, audio and/or video recordings are an important piece of your application.
 We encourage you to submit links to recordings of live readings before an audience.|

 |1-3 books/chapbooks||You do not need to have a published book or chapbook to submit.
 If you have a digital copy of your book(s)/chapbook(s), please upload the digital version(s) directly in the online submission form.
 If you do not have access to digital book(s)/chapbook(s), you may mail them; please be sure to include a document in the package with your name, mailing address, phone number, and email address.|

-|Cover Letter (no longer than 1 page)||Please give us a sense of the point of view or perspective that you would bring to the Festival, and the kinds of conversations and readings in which you would like to participate.
+|Short Responses||We've included several questions to help us get a sense of the point of view or perspective that you would bring to the Festival, and the kinds of conversations and readings in which you would like to participate.
 Please note that we don’t host academic presentations and panels.|

-You will receive an e-mail from us confirming receipt of materials.
+You will receive an email from us confirming receipt of materials.

 Review of submissions only begins after all have been logged in and acknowledged by late October.
 Because careful consideration is given to each of the hundreds of submissions we receive, this process typically takes six to seven months.
 Please respect our process by not calling or writing requesting updates on your submission.

-After the initial confirmation email, you may not hear from us until July 31, 2020, when we will send final regrets to those we have not been able to invite for that year.
+After the initial confirmation email, you may not hear from us until July 31, 2022, when we will send final regrets to those we have not been able to invite for that year.
 Poets we plan to invite to either the Festival or other Dodge Poetry programming will likely hear from us before then.
 We are unable to offer feedback on submissions.